-The fusion procedures that follow have been proven to consistently produce sound fusion joints in bench trials when used correctly and are recommended for the joining of PolyPipe® products.
-The recommended procedures for butt and saddle fusions are consistent with the Plastics Pipe Institute (PPI) Technical Reports (TR) TR-33, Generic Butt Fusion Procedures and TR-41, Generic Saddle Fusion Procedures and ASTM F2620: Standard Practice for Heat Fusion Joining of Polyethylene Pipe and Fittings.
-Bench trials have been conducted to show that PolyPipe products can be joined per the following procedures to meet the requirements of 49 CFR Part 192.283.
+The fusion procedures that follow have been proven to consistently produce sound fusion joints in bench trials when used correctly and are recommended for the joining of Dura-Line® products.
+The recommended procedures for butt and saddle fusions are consistent with the Plastics Pipe Institute (PPI) Technical Reports (TR) TR-33, Generic Butt Fusion Procedures and TR-41, Generic Saddle Fusion Procedures and ASTM F2620 Standard Practice for Heat Fusion Joining of Polyethylene Pipe and Fittings.